sonjoydatta/google-books/README.md

 # Google Books Search

-Google Books Search is a [Next.js](https://nextjs.org/) project which used [Debounce](https://github.com/nkbt/react-debounce-input) library to getting the data using the [Google Books API](https://developers.google.com/books).
+Google Books Search is a [Next.js](https://nextjs.org/) project which used the [Debounce](https://github.com/nkbt/react-debounce-input) library to get the data using the [Google Books API](https://developers.google.com/books).

 ![Credit Card payment form with empty fields](public/static/preview.gif)